stuart897/harvest-data/README.md

 _Please setup a Git repository on GitHub / GitLab / wherever, and do regular commits to show your progression, then share a link to your repository with the interviewer when finished.
 If you're unfamiliar with Git, email your solution back instead._

+_Please do not use a full framework (e.g. Spring or Laravel) for the exercise.
+Also do not use a database (e.g. MySQL), instead the processing should occur directly in code._

 It’s harvest time.
 We have a feed of harvest data from a data supplier.
 They supply us a file which will be updated throughout the month as harvest data comes in.

 ## Data processing